rgbpokka/tp/docs/UserGuide.md

 Parameters:
 * `VENDOR_ID`: Should only contain alphanumeric characters
   * The vendor id specified by you must match the vendor's vendor id exactly to be filtered.
-Vendor id's are case-sensitive.
+Vendor id's are case-insensitive.
   * E.g. a vendor with a `VENDOR_ID` of `001` will not be shown in your **GUI** if you run the command `filtervendor vid/1`
-* `NAME`: Should only contain alphabetical characters
+* `NAME`: No constraints on name used.
+Cannot be left blank.
   * The name specified by you simply needs to match the vendor's name partially to be filtered.
 Names are case-insensitive.
   * E.g. a vendor with a `NAME` of `Jeremy's Massage Parlour` will be shown in the **GUI** if you run the command `filtervendor n/jeremy` or `filtervendor n/remy`
     * However, running the command `filtervendor n/parlour massage` will not filter the vendor.